JamesB41/docs/content/rancher/v2.5/en/security/rancher-2.5/1.6-benchmark-2.5/_index.md

 **Result:** warn

 **Remediation:**
-Review the use of capabilites in applications runnning on your cluster.
-Where a namespace contains applicaions which do not require any Linux capabities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.
+Review the use of capabilites in applications running on your cluster.
+Where a namespace contains applications which do not require any Linux capabilities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.